infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 		- exhibits abusive behavior, offending or criminal behavior, etc.
 		- Full care shall be taken not to appoint any person habituated to dangerous drugs.
 - In a seminar organized by Udayan Care on institutionalization[^9], - In general it is advisable that caregivers are not too old and the generational gap among them and the children reﬂects that between children and parents.

-## Caregiver Strength & Roles
-- At Irvington House, a strict staff selection criterion was used,
+- At Irvington House[^9], a strict staff selection criterion was used,
 	- The child-care staff is for the most part college-trained.
 The average age is 24.
 	- We are particularly concerned to find people interested in and responsive to professional supervision
 	- The child-care workers are directly supervised by trained group workers, with individual conferences as the main supervisory tool
 	- We look for people interested in eventually undertaking graduate training in social work or a related field and who will be, consequently, professionally as well as personally motivated.
+- According to Udayan Care[^11],
+	- Those associated with CCIs should not be convicted persons or those involved in immoral act, child abuse, employment of child labour, moral turpitude or should hold any political office during his/her tenure
+	- No one should be appointed or work in CCIs without police verification.

+## Caregiver Strength & Roles
+- At Irvington House[^9], a strict staff selection criterion was used,
 	- As a matter of policy, we always have had at least one male worker assigned to the three older groups
 	- We have tried consciously to keep the number of different adults with whom a child must have a meaningful relationship to a minimum
 	- A child-care worker once assigned to a given dormitory, has remained there throughout his employment at the house.